Sunday, December 31, 2017

 4. Medley: I Feel So Bad/Travelling Riverside Blues/32-20 Blues/Diving Duck Blues/Fixin' to Die/That's All Right (Mama)

-It's kind of a head scratcher that most of these songs remained unreleased for so long.
+It's kind of a head-scratcher that most of these songs remained unreleased for so long.
 Side C kicks off with "We're Gonna Groove," followed by an outtake from III, "Poor Tom."
 I think having the similar "Bron Yr Aur Stomp," "Jennings Farm Blues" and "Bron Yr Aur" on three of the four sides kind of ties the album together.
-"Sugar Mama" picks up the pace before the side ends with the slow acoustic blues of "Key to the Highway/Trouble in Mind" medley.
+"Sugar Mama" picks up the pace before the side ends with the slow acoustic blues of the "Key to the Highway/Trouble in Mind" medley.

-Side D kicks off with the amazing "Baby Come on Home" (an outtake form the first album).
+Side D kicks off with the amazing "Baby Come on Home" (an outtake from the first album).
 "Hey Hey What Can I Do" was a non-album B-side of the "Immigrant Song" single.
-Since Zeppelin ended most of their shows with a medley of old rock and blues songs, ending this album that way seems a natural.
+Since Zeppelin ended most of their shows with a medley of old rock and blues songs, ending this album that way seems natural.
 Brought together, I think Sides C and D are nearly as strong as the original A and B.

 All these tracks, except one, are available as either bonus tracks to the remastered albums, or on the compilation album Coda